paulEtse/PIR/readme.md

 ## Execution
 ```
- open the project folder in matlab
+ open the project folder's in matlab
  run the file run.m
  configure the simulation with the value of T1 leak rate, T2 leak rate etc.
  run the simulation by clicking on the lauch button